kevin1491/bash-gui/README.md

 # bash-gui
-A simple bash GUI, you can draw lines,boxes,write characters.
+A simple bash GUI, you can draw lines,boxes,write characters in the bash commandline.
 Maybe you can write a simple game using this framework!